 Once you decide to toilet train, commit to it.
 Deciding to start the toilet training process is often the hardest part.
 Make sure your toddler is ready before you start, it will make the whole process that much easier.
 Accidents suck, it’s not fun.
 But chopping and changing will just confuse your child.
 Once we made the decision to do it, we bought Harper some special undies.
 She chose some Peppa Pig ones.
 From that first day we decided to start toilet trainer her, she was in undies all the time except for sleep time.
 For sleep time, we put a nappy on and would say, “nappies are just for sleep time.”
 And then as soon as she woke, we took it off, put her on the toilet and then put her undies back on.

 Take it step by Step.
-Start with no nappies during awake time before doing no nappies at sleep time.
+Start with no nappies during the awake time before doing no nappies at sleep time.
 Toilet training during sleep time can be much harder to do.
 Don’t do it all at once if your child is not ready.
 We have only just gotten rid of Harper’s nappies for her day sleeps, 11 months after she was toilet trained.
 And she is still wearing a nappy for her night sleep.
 You will know when your child is ready when they will start waking up with dry nappies.
 Each kid is different.
 Harper was waking from her day sleep with a dry nappy, so we decided it was time.
 But she often still wakes in the morning with a wet nappy so we know she is not ready yet.

 Here are my three biggest tips to you once you have made the call and committed to toilet training.
 These can actually be applied to both toddlers and puppies;

-Don’t let them make mistakes
+- Try your best to not let them make mistakes

-Rewards the good behavior
+- Rewards the good behaviour

-Don’t let them make mistakes
+Try your best to not let them make mistakes